Cecilia Vicuña: Career

 While exiled in London, Vicuña largely focused on political activism, demonstrating in peaceful protests against fascism and human rights violations in Chile and other countries.
 She is a founding member of Artists for Democracy and organized the Arts Festival for Democracy in Chile at the Royal College of Art in 1974.

-In 1975, Vicuña left London and moved to Bogotá, Colombia to conduct independent research of indigenous art and culture.
+In 1975, Vicuña left London and moved to Bogotá, Colombia to conduct independent research into indigenous art and culture.
 She traveled throughout the country, Venezuela and Brazil.
 In Bogotá she was invited by Teatro La Candelaria and Corporación Colombiana de Teatro to create stage designs.
 In 1980, Vicuña moved to New York City and married César Paternosto.
 In the 80's she exhibited her work at MoMA, the Alternative Museum, and the Center for Inter American Relations in New York.
 In the 1990s, Vicuña had several solo exhibitions in the United States, such as "Precarious," a solo exhibition at Exit Art, New York (1990); "El Ande Futuro," a solo exhibition at the University Art Museum, Berkeley, California (1992); and "Cloud-Net," a solo travelling exhibition at Hallwalls Contemporary Arts Center, Buffalo, NY (1998), DiverseWorks Artspace, Houston, Texas, and Art in General, New York, NY (1998).

 She was interviewed for the 2010 film !Women Art Revolution.

 In 2018, Vicuña became the Princeton University Art Museum's 2018 Sarah Lee Elson International Artist-in-Residence.
 As part of her residency, Vicuña performed with Colombian pianist Ricardo Gallo.

 In 2022, The Solomon R. Guggenheim Museum hosted Vicuña's first solo exhibition in a major New York museum.
 At the age of 74, Cecilia Vicuña presented Spin Spin Triangulene, an exhibition which showcases a wide array of paintings that span the artists career, site-specific quipu installations and films.
+Vicuña's commission Brain Forest Quipu for the Turbine Hall building at Tate Modern was unveiled to the public in 2022.

+In 2024, the Pérez Art Museum Miami organized the one-person exhibition of her installation Quipu Gut (2017), acquired by the museum in 2019.
+Quipu Gut is part of Vicuña's quipu body of work that responds to Andean native worldviews and feminist aesthetics in relation to earth work.
+Commissioned by and exhibited at Documenta 14, Kassel.
+Quipu Gut expands on Quipu Menstrual (2006) and Quipu Womb (2017).